Chapter 321 — Knowledge and Notice

 Becoming Limited Partner

-A person becomes a limited partner as stated in the partnership agreement, by consent, or through a merger.
+A person becomes a limited partner in one of three ways: as provided in the partnership agreement, as the result of a …

 321.0302